katrinajaneczko/katnmatt/README.md

 This is a birthday present for my boyfriend :)
 Go to [bday.katnmatt.live](http://katnmatt.s3-website-us-east-1.amazonaws.com/) to check it out.

+## A Note
+You might think making you a website is the gift, but really, the gift is this repo.
+Remember when you said you'd be interested in possibly learning Terraform, AWS, and CI/CD sometime over you winter break?
+Well, I created this repo mostly so I could walk you through it and how you could do it yourself.
+However, I know homework is maybe not the best birthday gift, so if you want nothing to do with it, you can just consider the site your gift.
+But when you're ready to learn more about this project, I'll be happy to use it to teach you some more skills for your resume.
+Happy birthday!

 ## Features
 * Static website (HTML, CSS, JavaScript)
   * Relies on client-side processing, reducing need for server-side logic